takobell1988/jfrog/README.txt

 ** PLEASE CONTACT ME IF YOU HAVE ANY QUESTIONS OR CONSIDERATIONS ABOUT HOW TO INSTALL OR CHECK THE APP ** It would be my pleasure to demonstrate it in a Zoom meeting!

+The architacture diagram of the app can be found in the git repo :